Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Add buying functionality to allow clients to buy products.
 * Add links to more detailed product information when a product is clicked on shop.html.
 * Add Google Maps API to show more detailes store location information on contact.html.

+## Technologies Used

+---

+### Languages Used

+* HTML
+* CSS

+### Frameworks, Libraries & Programs Used

+* [Gitpod](https://gitpod.io/) - **Gitpod** was used for the IDE while building the website.
+* [Bootstrap 4.5.3](https://www.bootstrapcdn.com/) - **Bootstrap** was used to assist with the responsiveness and styling of the website.
+* [Font Awesome](https://fontawesome.com/) - **Font Awesome** was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+* [Fonts Geek](https://fontsgeek.com/) - **Fonts Geek** were used to download and import the 'Johnston P22 Underground' font into the style.css file using the @font-face CSS at-rule to style the fonts used on all pages of the project.
+* [Google Fonts](https://fonts.google.com/) - **Google fonts** were used to import the 'Roboto' font into the style.css file to style the fonts used on all pages of the project.
+* [TinyPNG](https://tinypng.com/) - **TinyPNG** was used to reduce the file size of .png/.jpg files used.
+* [JQuery](https://jquery.com/) - **jQuery** came with Bootstrap to make the navbar responsive but was also used for Bootstrap's Javascript modal component.
+* [Git](https://git-scm.com/) - **Git** was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+* [GitHub](https://github.com/) - **GitHub** is used to store the projects code after being pushed from Git.
+* [Balsamiq](https://balsamiq.com/) - **Balsamiq** was used to create the wireframes during the design process.

+## Testing
+---

+Detailed testing information can be found in separate [TESTING.md file](TESTING.md).

+## Deployment

+---

+### How to run this project locally

+## Credits
+---

+### Code

+* [Bootstrap4](https://getbootstrap.com/): Bootstrap Library used throughout the project mainly for the Bootstrap Grid System and to make the site responsive but also for certain Bootstrap Components.
+    * Template for multi-image carousel on [Home page](home.html) taken from [Bootstrap4](https://getbootstrap.com/docs/4.5/components/carousel/) and modified to suit the needs of the site.
+    * [Bootstrap4 display properties](https://getbootstrap.com/docs/4.0/getting-started/introduction/) were used to show/hide different carousels at different breakpoints.
+    * Template for cards used on [Shop page](shop.html) and [About page](about.html) taken from [Bootstrap4](https://getbootstrap.com/docs/4.1/components/card/) and modified to suit the needs of the site.
+    * Template for modal used on [Contact page](contact.html) taken from [Bootstrap4](https://getbootstrap.com/docs/4.5/components/modal/) and modified to suit the needs of the site.
+* Favicon in the HTML head taken from [DONE LONDON](https://donelondon.co.uk/) website.

+### Content

+* The text for the About page was taken from an article on [The Industry.Fashion](https://www.theindustry.fashion/done-london-launches-tfl-collection-nsew/).

+### Media

+* All the photos and videos for the site were supplied directly by DONE LONDON.

+### Acknowledgements

+* DONE LONDON for allowing the developer to use their work for the purpose of this project and thier support in providing the media used throughout the site.
+* Inspiration for this site came from the work of DONE LONDON and the layout and deign of similar clothing sites including [ASOS](https://www.asos.com/) and [End](https://www.endclothing.com/).
+* Thanks to my Code Institute Mentor, Akshat Garg, for continuous feedback and support.

+### Diclaimer

+All content on this site was developed for educational purposes only.

 ---------------------------